-- EDF Energy conducts systematic risk assessments of potential breaches to ethical standards and has appropriate controls to mitigate the identified risks. - EDF Energy has not been involved in any investigations, legal cases or incidents involving human rights.
-All formal employment complaints are reviewed to determine if there are any lessons learnt and/or changes required to our policies, procedures and processes. - By the end of 2014, 97.2% of our strategic and critical suppliers were compliant with the UN Global Compact. - In the 2014 employee engagement survey 78% of employees said they were satisfied with the respect in which they were treated at work and 84% value the EDF Energy culture and values.
+EDF Energy conducts systematic risk assessments of potential breaches to ethical standards and has appropriate controls to mitigate the identified risks.
+EDF Energy has not been involved in any investigations, legal cases or incidents involving human rights.

+- All formal employment complaints are reviewed to determine if there are any lessons learnt and/or changes required to our policies, procedures and processes. - By the end of 2015, 98.5% of our strategic and critical suppliers were compliant with the UN Global Compact. - In the 2015 employee engagement survey, 83% of employees value the EDF Energy culture and values.
 Our Inclusion Index, which measures our employees' satisfaction with our Inclusion Strategy stands at 80% - EDF Energy has been awarded the UK's National Equality Standard, with 21 out of 70 competency areas deemed as outstanding.
 We are the only energy supplier to be awarded this standard. - Audits of our biomass supply chain have not identified any breaches with our Standard or the Group Policy.
+The amount of biomass co-fired at our stations has reduced as the economics for our coal stations look less favourable.
+This has limited the need to source new supplies of biomass and we continue to co-fire our coal fired power stations with olive oil cake.